cc-api/container-integrity-measurement-agent/deployment/kubernetes/README.md

 - [build.sh](../../container/build.sh): The tool will build docker images and push them to remote registry if required.
 - [deploy-ccnp.sh](../kubernetes/script/deploy-ccnp.sh): The tool will deploy CCNP services as DaemonSet on TDs in the K8S cluster.
-- [deploy-and-exec-ccnp-example.sh](../kubernetes/script/deploy-and-exec-ccnp-example.sh): The tool will deploy an example pod and show getting event logs, measurement and perform verification using CCNP in the pod.
+- [deploy-ccnp-example.sh](../kubernetes/script/deploy-ccnp-example.sh): The tool will deploy an example pod with CCNP SDK installed.
+- [exec-ccnp-example.sh](../kubernetes/script/exec-ccnp-example.sh): The tool will show getting event logs, measurement and perform verification using CCNP in the pod.
 - [prerequisite.sh](../kubernetes/script/prerequisite.sh): This tool will complete the prerequisites for deploying CCNP on Ubuntu.
 For other platforms, you can follow the section below.

 ### Prerequisite